ZYBunnyHu/ZYBunnyHu.github.io/_pages/about.md

 After learning biological science for four years in Peking University, the top university in China, she graduated with the first ranking from the [Honors Program](http://web.bio.pku.edu.cn/UHPB/).
 During her DPhil at the Wellcome Centre for Human Genetics and the MRC Weatherall Institute of Molecular Medicine, University of Oxford, she was co-supervised by [Professor Ahmed Ahmed](https://www.imm.ox.ac.uk/people/ahmed-ahmed) and [Professor Christopher Yau](https://cwcyau.github.io).
 She studied nonsense-mediated decay in the pan-cancer genomes and single-cell transcriptomics of the origin of ovarian cancer.

-**Research interest**: Cancer genomics, single cell, bioinformatics
+**Research interest**: cancer genomics, single cell, bioinformatics

+Also very interested in: development, multi-omics and spatial transcriptomics

 Publications